cconard96/jamf/README.md

 ## Usage
 - Server/sync configuration is found in Setup > Config under the JAMF Plugin tab.
-- JSS User account used must have read access to mobile devces at least.
+- JSS User account used must have read access to mobile devices at least.
 Additional access may be required depending on what items are synced (software, etc).
 - The two automatic actions "importJamf' and 'syncJamf" can only be run in CLI/Cron mode due to how long they can take.
-- There is a rule enginge used to filter out imported devices.
+- There is a rule engine used to filter out imported devices.
 The default import action is to allow the import.
 - iPads and AppleTVs are imported as Computers, while iPhones are imported as Phones.

 ## Locale Support